OrbitalEnterprises/eve-xml-api-proxy/README.md

 This module provides a servlet which exposes a REST API for accessing the [EVE XML API](https://github.com/OrbitalEnterprises/evexmlapi) which in turn accesses the EVE Online XML API server endpoints.
 When run as a servlet, this module therefore acts as a proxy for the EVE Online servers.

-We use [Swagger](http://swagger.io) to expose a REST API, which in turn makes it trivial to generate documentation and experiment with the API, as well as generate client libraries in various languages.
+We use [Swagger](http://swagger.io) to annotate our REST API, which in turn makes it trivial to generate documentation and experiment with the API, as well as generate client libraries in various languages.

 We run a live instance of this servlet at https://evexmlapi.orbital.enterprises.
 The examples below show how to use Swagger with the live instance.
 However, you can also run the servlet locally, and use an appropriate local URI with the Swagger tools.
 There are instructions below for running a local instance using [Tomcat 7](http://tomcat.apache.org/download-70.cgi).